 David: For sponsors who are hosting VIP’s or media companies who are filming, they must ensure people involved are educated and informed about visa requirements, food and water concerns, cultural information and most importantly, how to access medical care.
 These topics are generally provided through a bespoke, event specific travel risk management programme using a mobile app.

 Simon: For previous clients, we have provided a bespoke phoneline staffed 24/7 to answer such issues prior to the attendees flying out.
-During the last Winter Olympics this was arranged for the Discovery Channel for whom we were working, actually the uptake was very low, but the potential ability to phone should they need to probably adds value to the proposition.
-We also wrote bespoke information that Discovery were able to issue to their attendees electronically.
+During the last and upcoming Winter Olympics this was arranged for a major broadcaster for whom we were working, actually the uptake can be low, but the potential ability to phone should they need to probably adds value to the proposition.
+We also wrote bespoke information that our client was able to issue to their attendees electronically.

 What are the most common medical issues for people traveling internationally, especially given the number of people who will be attending events like the Olympics or the World Cup?